 As I write, his visa is on process, while I already got word that my visa was approved.
 How?
 I checked it online.

 The website visa.go.kr is a really nifty tool.
-I heard of it from one user at a forum and it was one mechanism to alleviate the worry (or excitement) of opening your passport at the embassy after claiming it.
+I heard of it from one user at a forum and it was one mechanism to alleviate the worry (or enhance the excitement) of opening your passport at the embassy after claiming it.
 Based from feedback online, it is pretty accurate.

 You don’t have to click anywhere as you will directly be at ‘Diplomatic office’.
 From the dropdown button, I just chose ‘Passport no.’ and provided the information.
 I did try choosing ‘Application No.’ (which was the one stamped in blue on the claim form) but no results were showing.
 You would normally not know the ‘Receipt No.’ as well, because it just appears at the series of codes below your issued visa.
 Save yourself the hassle and just put your passport number.